netlify-templates/victor-hugo/site/content/games/stairsteps-complete-the-pattern-by-adding-or-subtracting-by-1s-and-2s-within-20.md

 +++
-title = "Stairsteps: Complete the pattern by adding or subtracting by 1's and 2's, within 20" url = "/games/1st-grade/stairsteps-complete-the-pattern-by-adding-or-subtracting-by-1s-and-2s-within-20"
-grade = "1st Grade"
+title = "Stairsteps: Complete the pattern by adding or subtracting by 1's and 2's, within 20" description = "Stairsteps: Complete the pattern by adding or subtracting by 1's and 2's, within 20" url = "/games/1st-grade/stairsteps-complete-the-pattern-by-adding-or-subtracting-by-1s-and-2s-within-20" grade = "1st Grade"
 gametype = "BRIX_MASTER"